A new advance on dimensional-aware scalar, vector and matrix operations in C++: Existing solutions

-Almost all the existing libraries do not provide native support for vectorial computation.
-However, there are two solutions in high energy physics (HEP) for vectorial operations: \texttt{CLHEP} \cite{lonnblad_clhepproject_1994} and \texttt{Eigen} \cite{eigenweb}.
-They provide representations for both 2D and 3D vectorial quantities and n-dimensional matrices.
-However, none of them has built-in support for dimensional-aware units, relying on primitive numeric types available in \texttt{C++}.
+Almost all existing libraries do not provide native support for vectorial computation.
+However, for vectorial operations in high-energy physics there are two solutions: \texttt{CLHEP} \cite{lonnblad_clhepproject_1994} and \texttt{Eigen} \cite{eigenweb}.
+They provide representations for both 2D and 3D vectorial quantities and n-dimensional matrices, but none of them has built-in support for dimensional-aware units, relying only on primitive numeric types available in \texttt{C++}.

+We have to mention that our approach is not the first attempt to solve this specific issue.
+For example, the \texttt{CORSIKA 8} simulation tool \cite{dembinski_corsika_2019}, a \texttt{C++} rewrite of \texttt{CORSIKA} \cite{heck_corsika_1998}, uses a similar solution to address the same problem of combining unit systems with vector arithmetic.
+The approach adopted there was to combine \texttt{Eigen v3} \cite{eigenweb} with the \texttt{PhysUnits} library \cite{physunitsweb}, allowing them to perform dimensional-aware vector arithmetic without any performance penalty \cite{dembinski_corsika_2019}.